camercu/useful-c-files/README.md

 # Useful C Constructs #

 A collection of C files with useful functions and macros for general use.
+The directory structure also mirrors how I'd typically structure a medium-sized project.

 ## dbg.h